The Careful Art of Negotiating Your First Salary

 Salary negotiation is always challenging, but it’s especially intimidating for young grads starting their careers.
 Any how-to on salary negotiation will advise you to use your skills and experience as leverage.
 So, how do you make a strong case for yourself when you don’t have a lot of ammunition?

 First of all – do negotiate.
 Some studies have shown that negotiating a few-thousand dollars more can add up to one million more in total earnings over the course of your career.
 Here’s my advice for young job-seekers on keeping their negotiation tactics professional, friendly, data-driven, and timely when they receive their first offer.

-If you’re going to ask for more money, don’t assume that saying their offer is lower than the average will work.
+- If you’re going to ask for more money, don’t assume that saying their offer is lower than the average will work.
 Compliment your research with an explanation of what you want and why.
-Take the Job Offer survey on PayScale for detailed insight into how this offer compares to similar ones.
+Take the PayScale Salary Survey for detailed insight into how this offer compares to similar ones.
 This will allow you to justify your rationale for a higher salary.
 It is important to be data driven when negotiating.

 - Be thoughtful about what you ask.
 I’ve seen someone who was offered a $50,000 salary ask for $60,000.
 That’s a 20 percent increase.
 When you consider that a typical yearly increase is between two and three percent, and promotions are typically are usually between eight and 12 percent, that person essentially asked for the equivalent of two promotions.
 (Remember, be data driven!)
 Be ambitious, but realistic about what you ask for, and always back up your request with data about the company, the job title and the role’s responsibilities – not second-hand knowledge you’ve heard from friends or family.